CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 are huge, so you should use the normal CentOS-7 image if you are not using a GPU-flavor VM.

-### ScientificLinux-7 and ScientificLinux-6
+### ScientificLinux-7
-These are basically CentOS-7/CentOS-6 but with a slightly different topping.
+Basically CentOS-7 but with a slightly different topping.
 Some research organizations use ScientificLinux.
 If you are unsure, you should prefer CentOS-7.